rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 <aside id="sn:Turkish">Turkish is a so-called <em>agglutinative</em> language where graphemic words may contain entire phrases and therefore can be quite long.</aside>

 <aside id="sn:flat-design">At least in the Naskh style (see Osborn, 2017, p.
 55 and Haralambous, 1994), aesthetic Arabic ligatures often correspond to a vertical stacking of shapes.
 In the absence of aesthetic ligatures, the base line is visually omnipresent and the general impression is one of a flat design.
-Compare the ligatured (left) and unligatured (right) sequence of the three letters in the following figure.
+Compare the ligatured (left) and unligatured (right) sequence of the three letters in the following figure:

 <img src="/assets/2021-10-12-breaking-arabic/ligatured-vs-unligatured.svg" class="narrow">